nfrechette/acl/docs/creating_a_raw_track_list.md

 ## Re-ordering or stripping bones

 Sometimes it is desirable to re-order the bones being outputted or strip them altogether.
 This could be to facilitate LOD support or various forms of skeleton changes without needing to re-import the clips.
-This is easily achieved by setting the desired `output_index` on each `AnimatedBone` contained in an `AnimationClip`.
-The default value is the bone index.
-You can use `k_invalid_bone_index` to strip the bone from the final compressed output.
+This is easily achieved by setting the desired `output_index` on each `track_desc_transformf` contained in a `track_qvvf`.
+The default value is the track index.
+You can use `k_invalid_track_index` to strip the track from the final compressed output.

 *Note that each `output_index` needs to be unique and there can be no gaps.
 If **20** bones are outputted, the indices must run from **[0 ..
 20)**.*